What is the Addiction & Recovery Counseling Certificate?

-This is a 38.5-unit CAADE (California Association for Alcohol & Drug Educators) accredited Certificate that will prepare students to work as credentialed counselors in Drug & Alcohol Programs.
+This is a 31.5-unit California Consortium of Addiction Programs and Professionals (CCAPP) accredited Certificate that will prepare students to work as credentialed counselors in Drug & Alcohol Programs.
 This program is designed for working adults, new and returning students.
-The Drug and Alcohol Certificate is funded by the San Francisco Department of Public Health /Community Behavioral Health Service (CBHS).
+The Addiction & Recovery Counseling Certificate is funded by the San Francisco Department of Public Health /Community Behavioral Health Service (CBHS).

-Accreditation by the California Association of Alcohol/Drug Educators (CAADE) is important because the California Department of Alcohol & Drug Programs now requires all Drug & Alcohol counselors to be certified within five years of registering with a certifying organization.
+Accreditation by the California Consortium of Addiction Programs and Professionals is important because the California Department of Alcohol & Drug Programs now requires all Substance Use Disorder counselors to be certified within five years of registering with a certifying organization.

 What kind of job can I get once I complete the program?